 - Work will still be there when you get back!

-After deciding to take a real break, I still had huge anxiety about coming back to 100+ emails that would take hours to sift through.
+Taking a real break, I was anxious about returning to 100+ emails taking hours to sort through.
 So I set up my work to make sure everything was in place for my week off.
 Here’s what I did in five steps:

 - I finished the work I needed to have done before my break.